micmejia/bible-dump/NKJV/Daniel/Dan 3.md

 ###### 1
-Nebuchadnezzar the king made an image of gold, whose height _was_ [^a]sixty cubits _and_ its width six cubits.
+Nebuchadnezzar the king made an image of gold, whose height _was_ sixty cubits _and_ its width six cubits.
 He set it up in the plain of Dura, in the province of Babylon.

 ###### 2
 And King Nebuchadnezzar sent _word_ to gather together the satraps, the administrators, the governors, the counselors, the treasurers, the judges, the magistrates, and all the officials of the provinces, to come to the dedication of the image which King Nebuchadnezzar had set up.